openfoodfoundation/wp-ofn-learnable/README.md

 ## Usage

 - Use the shortcode `[learnables]` to display all learnables in tile view.
-- Learnables can be filtered by tags. eg. `[learnables tags='warragul']` shows only learnables tagged with 'warragul'.
+- Learnables can be displayed by tags. eg. `[learnables tags='warragul']` shows only learnables tagged with 'warragul'.
   `[learnables tags='warragul,animals']` shows learnables tagged with *both* 'warragul' and 'animals'.
+- Learnables can be filtered.
+Add a shortcode `[learnables_filter]` to show the tag filter interface.
+When one or more tags are selected, only learnables that match **all** those tags will be shown.